kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/04_order-routes.md

 With orders, we're going to follow a different pattern when it comes to defining routes.
-Instead of grouping all routes under a single `route` function with different verbs, we'll use individual functions
+Instead of grouping all routes under a single `route` function with different verbs, we'll use individual functions.

 ### Listing all orders, and a specific order